PPL-IIITA/ppl-assignment-nikki1016/README.md

   For q2:     $java pplassignment.q2_main

- #### Command for Terminal in Linux  for all other questions is provided in how_to_run.txt in each ques
+ #### Command for Terminal in Linux  for all other questions is provided in how_to_run.txt in each folder of seperate questions

 #### For Windows :
     build on NetBeans IDE 8.1